 D9.
-The proposed lots meet standards specific to Frog Pond West, or the applicant can meet or the standards with final design, as follows:
+The proposed lots meet standards specific to Frog Pond West, or the applicant can meet the standards with final design, as follows:

 Standard Compliance Notes

-Small-lot Sufficient Compliance N/A Standard can be met.
+Small-lot Sufficient Compliance N/A No lots in small-lot

-Subdistricts Information to be
+Subdistricts Information to be Subdistricts.

 (include at least Provided to Determined

 one element) Determine at Building

-Compliance Permit
+, Compliance Permit

-- Review
+r Review

+\square

+1 1

-Wall and Provided Not Provided N/A Standard is met.
+Wall and Provided Not Provided N/A No lots adjacent to SW

-landscaping for
+landscaping for Stafford and SW

-lots adjacent to
+lots adjacent to Boeckman Roads.

 Stafford and

 Boeckman Road

 No driveway Met Not Met N/A Standard is met.

 access to

 collectors for

 small and

 medium lots